 |35 to 69 days||50%|

 No refunds or credit can be given in respect of any unused services which form part of your holiday.

-Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy.
+Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) from your travel insurer.
 Claims must be made directly to the insurance company concerned.

-Where any cancellation reduces the number of persons travelling on the booking below the number on which the agreed price was based (for example, where only one person will as a result be occupying a twin / double room), we will recalculate the price payable by the remaining party members and re-invoice you accordingly.
+Where any cancellation reduces the number of persons travelling on the booking below the number on which the agreed price was based or otherwise affects the calculation of the price (for example, where only one person will as a result be occupying a twin / double room), we will recalculate the price payable by the remaining party members and re-invoice you accordingly.